Matthew Milliner, Ph.D.

 Professor of Art History

 Dr. Milliner holds an M.A. & Ph.D. in art history from Princeton University, and an M.Div from Princeton Theological Seminary.
-His scholarly specialization is Byzantine and medieval art, with a focus on how such images inform contemporary visual culture.
-He teaches across the range of art history with an eye for the prospects and pitfalls of visual theology.
-He is a five-time appointee to the Curatorial Advisory Board of the United States Senate, and a winner of Redeemer University’s Emerging Public Intellectual Award.
-He has written for publications ranging from The New York Times to First Things.
-He recently delivered the Wade Center’s Hansen lecture series on Native American Art, and was awarded a Commonwealth fellowship at the Institute for Advanced Studies in Culture at the University of Virginia to complete his forthcoming book, Mother of the Lamb (Fortress Press).
+He is a six-time appointee to the Curatorial Advisory Board of the United States Senate, and has written for publications ranging from The New York Times to First Things.
+He was awarded a Commonwealth fellowship at the Institute for Advanced Studies in Culture at the University of Virginia, and is author most recently of The Everlasting People: G.K.
+Chesterton and the First Nations and Mother of the Lamb: The Story of a Global Icon.

 Ph.D., Art and Archaeology, 2011